Manolete (film): Release

 The film premiered on 28 August 2008 in the Toronto International Film Festival.

 Despite a planned release date of 2007, the film faced several production delays and a spiralling budget.
 Although it was scheduled for a theatrical release in France on 31 March 2010, Deadline's Mike Fleming reported that, "Even though the film stars two Oscar winners, it never found any takers for a theatrical run."
 The film has been shelved since 2007.

 In April 2011 - Xenon Pictures CEO Leigh Savidge announced that on 7 June 2011 Xenon Pictures would release a newly edited version of A Matador's Mistress on DVD.

 Gravitas Ventures announced on 14 March 2011 that it has acquired VOD and digital rights to Manolete.
 Gravitas, which is licensing the film from Viva Pictures, plans to release the film on demand via cable, satellite, telco and online in June 2011.
 "We are confident no one is better positioned to exploit this epic high-value production on a digital platform," said Viva president Victor Elizalde.

 Controversy

-Although bullfighting scenes were shot expensively without bulls, animal rights activists have encouraged a boycott of the film.
-Protestors reject what they perceive to be a glamorous image of a matador on film.
+Although bullfighting scenes were shot expensively without bulls, animal rights activists encouraged a boycott of the film.
+Protestors rejected what they perceived to be a glamorous image of a matador on film.
 "It is inadmissible to release a film in which the hero is a matador," said the Alliance Anticorrida, a French anti-bullfighting group, in a message to its 20,000 members.
 "If they are properly informed, a great number of spectators will avoid this new film."